How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Opening your session

-Always take time to plan and think about your session opener, especially when you are working with teams that need some additional support.
+Always take time to plan.
+Think about your session opener, especially when you are working with teams that need some additional support.

 Agree and write down some house rules, including items such as: